emanuelepaiano/espresso-portal/README.md

 ### INSTALL

-1) Prepare your system installing the unifi controller, a web server (Nginx/Apache) with PHP/PDO and a DBMS (Mysql or Sqlite3);
+1) Prepare your system installing the unifi controller, a web server (Nginx/Apache) with PHP/PDO CURL and a DBMS (Mysql or Sqlite3);

 2) Put guest/ directory into webserver root (like /var/www/html) and change permissions to access www-data webserver user;